RusherDevelopment/rusherhack-plugins/CONTRIBUTING.md

   - LATEST_VERSION: The version number of your latest release
   - SCREENSHOT1.png, SCREENSHOT2.png: The filenames of your screenshot images
   - SCREENSHOT1_DESCRIPTION, SCREENSHOT2_DESCRIPTION: Brief descriptions of your screenshots
-  - LATEST_RELEASE_DATE: The date of your latest release in the format "YYYY-MM-DD"
+  - LATEST_RELEASE_DATE: The date of your latest release in the format "MM-DD-YYY"
 </details>

 ### README.md without Screenshots